-Allergies caused from a flea infestation
+- Allergies caused by a flea infestation

-Allergenic triggers coming into contact with the skin
+- Allergenic triggers coming into contact with the skin

-Other environmental factors
+- Other environmental factors

 It is important to monitor your cat regularly and understand if they are prone or beginning to develop allergenic symptoms.
-When you are familiar with your cat’s normal health and behaviour, you will be able to notice any changes in relation to allergies.
+When you are familiar with your cat’s normal health and behavior, you will be able to notice any changes in relation to allergies.

 As mentioned before, any cat or kitten of any age can have allergies, especially if they have access to the outside.
 Furthermore, there are several specific things that can cause allergies in cats and kittens.
 These allergenic substances are:

-Pollens from grass, trees, mould, mildew, flowers, weeds and dust
+- Pollens from grass, trees, mould, mildew, flowers, weeds and dust

-Perfumes and deodorants
+- Perfumes and deodorants

-Flea control products
+- Flea control products

-Flea bites and infestations
+- Flea bites and infestations

-Materials made from rubber and plastic
+- Materials made from rubber and plastic

 If your cat or kitten has regular access or exposure to any of the items listed above and they are not as healthy as they usually are, chances are your cat is suffering from allergies.

 Allergies in cats and kittens can affect each feline differently.
-How allergenic your cat is depends on their age, sensitivity to the allergen, and their overall health.
+How allergenic your cat is depends on their age, sensitivity to the allergen, and overall health.

-Developing of rashes
+- Developing of rashes

-Loss of fur in patches
+- Loss of fur in patches

-Snoring – caused by an inflamed throat
+- Snoring – caused by an inflamed throat

-Itchy ears and ear infections
+- Itchy ears and ear infections

-Chewing the paws
+- Chewing the paws

-Clear nasal discharge
+- Clear nasal discharge

 Many times when your cat begins to suffer from allergies, there will be more than one sign or symptom exhibited.
-If your cat or kitten shows any signs of allergies, it is important to properly diagnosis your cat’s symptoms before you begin any treatment.
+If your cat or kitten shows any signs of allergies, it is important to properly diagnose your cat’s symptoms before you begin any treatment.

 1. Internal and External Use of Coconut Oil

-Coconut Oil is an excellent home remedy due to the moisturizing effects on the skin when it is directly applied.
+Coconut Oil is an excellent home remedy due to its moisturizing effects on the skin when it is directly applied.
 If you want your cat to have a double dose of coconut oil by applying it to the skin in addition to allowing your cat to ingest a small amount, you will help your cat’s allergies inside and out.

-Organic Coconut Oil
+- Organic Coconut Oil

-Take ½ -1 tsp. and directly apply to the skin in areas where your cat is scratching the most.
+- Take ½ -1 tsp. and directly apply to the skin in areas where your cat is scratching the most.

 - Depending on the size of your cat, give them a small amount of coconut oil for them to eat/drink with their meal.

-Directly apply the coconut oil daily and allow your cat to ingest the coconut oil throughout the duration of their allergies.
+- Directly apply the coconut oil daily and allow your cat to ingest the coconut oil throughout the duration of their allergies.

 2. Consumption of Omega-3 Fatty Acids